 To estimate the wind vector field (Eq.~\eqref{eq:INS_strong}), a free-slip boundary condition was imposed on the building imprints by means of a Nitsche method as described in~\cite{Gjerde.2022}.
 This modeling approach results in slightly increased wind speeds in the inter-building regions, thereby providing a challenging scenario for source localization as visualized in \autoref{fig:henkel_wind_and_source_post}.
 The scenario is particularly difficult due to the complex interplay between diffusion and advection in the confined spaces between buildings, where flow dynamics are very heterogeneous.
 Regarding the source identification problem, eight instantaneous concentration sources are distributed across the domain.
 Concentration measurements were recorded at 154 sensor locations from $t_1 = \SI{2}{\s}$ to $t_2 = \SI{120}{\s}$, using a sampling rate of \SI{2}{\hertz}.
 As in previous experiments, synthetic measurements were generated assuming a signal-to-noise ratio of $\text{SNR} \approx 33.3$.

-In this scenario, the PDAP-algorithm required 27 iterations to achieve convergence for the results presented in \autoref{fig:henkel_wind_and_source_post}.
+In this scenario, the PDAP-algorithm required 27 iterations to achieve convergence for the results presented in \autoref{fig:henkel_wind_and_source_post}. \tcr{Based on empirical evaluation, we set the regularization parameter to $\alpha=1000$, as it provides good adaptation to the specific problem}.
 The computations were performed on a workstation equipped with an Intel i9-10980XE processor and took less than 2 minutes.
 The majority of the computation time was spent in a total of 54 PDE solves (27 forward and 27 adjoint) each with approximately 10,000 degrees of freedom.